mui/material-ui/docs/src/pages/components/links/links.md

 ## Third-party routing library

 One common use case is to perform navigation on the client only, without an HTTP round-trip to the server.
-The `Link` component provides a property to handle this use case: `component`.
+The `Link` component provides the `component` prop to handle this use case.

 Here is an [integration example with react-router](/guides/composition/#link).